w3c/wai-website/pages/about/groups/task-forces/maturity-model.md

 ## Work statement

-To learn about the focus, scope and deliverables of the task force, see the [MM Task Force Work Statement](/about/groups/task-forces/maturity-model/work-statement/).
+To learn about the focus, scope, and deliverables of the task force, see the [MM Task Force Work Statement](/about/groups/task-forces/maturity-model/work-statement/).

 ## Current work